 Although Tallinn Old Town Days touch on the medieval heritage of the city, this festival is fully devoted to it.
 The Medieval Days are an important celebration of Estonian folk art and culture.
 Meet merchants and take part in music and dance workshops at the medieval market place.
 A procession marks the start of the festival followed with old town excursions and theatre shows.
 There is also plenty to keep the kids occupied up on Niguliste Hill.

 On a slightly different theme, Tallinn Maritime Days celebrates everything to do with the sea.
 The highlight is perhaps the grand sea battle in Tallinn Bay involving five historic ships.
-There is also a regatta, harbour concerts and theatre performances, tugboat dance show, sailing trips and even a fish gutting and soup making contest.
-Watch Tallinn harbour come to life with sail boats, steamboats and tall ships, including Estonia’s own S/S Admiral.
+There is also a regatta, harbor concerts and theater performances, tugboat dance show, sailing trips and even a fish gutting and soup making contest.
+Watch Tallinn harbor come to life with sail boats, steamboats and tall ships, including Estonia’s own S/S Admiral.